Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Theory

 Theorem~\ref{thm:PFD_accuracy} provides sharp error bounds for the estimated frequencies.
 These bounds are governed by the error parameter $\epsilon^{\text{Prlt}}_M$, which essentially behaves like $1-\gamma_M(c_f)$.
 This leads to a \emph{phase transition} like behavior in the accuracy of the method: \emph{Prolate Filter Diagonalization achieves high accuracy within a spectral region of interest, as long as the \emph{effective spectral density} $\delta_{\text{eff}}$ of the signal has

 As $\delta_{\text{eff}}$ approaches $T / \pi$ the accuracy of PFD sharply decreases.}

-This statement follows from the number of guess vectors necessary to represent a signal within $B_f$ and $\epsilon^{\text{Prlt}}_M \sim 1 - \gamma_M(c_f)$.
+This statement follows from the number of trial vectors necessary to represent a signal within $B_f$ and $\epsilon^{\text{Prlt}}_M \sim 1 - \gamma_M(c_f)$.
 The effective spectral density is slightly more locally defined than the spectral density, as we explain below.

 The first $\sim 2c/\pi $ eigenvalues $\gamma_n(c)$ are very close to one, followed by a transition region, that is logarithmically sharp in $c$.
 Beyond the transition region all remaining eigenvalues rapidly decay toward zero (Theorem \ref{thm:prlt_spectrum}).
 The characterizing accuracy parameter $\epsilon^{\text{Prlt}}_M$ of PFD inherits this behavior; as $M$ approaches $2W_f T/\pi$ there is a sharp increase in $\epsilon^{\text{Prlt}}_M$.